Relativistically intense XUV radiation from laser-illuminated near-critical plasmas

-Let us first consider the situation where $S$ is fixed to be $1$ and the intensity and angle of incidence are varied, shown in \cref{fig:1d-a,fig:1d-b}.
+Let us first consider the situation where $S$ is fixed to be $1$, the target is preplasma free, and the intensity and angle of incidence are varied.
 Here the electron density $n_e$ is implicitly increased with intensity as required by \cref{eq:S}.
-There is a broad maximum in $\avg{a_r^4}/\avg{a_i^4}$ between $45^\circ$ and $75^\circ$, over which interval the peak intensity of the reflected pulse is increased by almost a factor of 10.
-Associated with this is a strong increase in the conversion efficiency to ${>}10$~eV light: there is little XUV emission for $\theta \lesssim 20^\circ$ but more than 20\% of the pulse is converted for $55^\circ \gtrsim \theta \lesssim 75^\circ$.
-Furthermore, neither the amplitude increase nor conversion efficiency demonstrate a strong dependence on intensity, which is consistent with the $S$-scaling of plasma dynamics proposed by \citet{GordienkoS}.
-The optimal angle $\theta \simeq 60^\circ$ is consistent with that proposed in \citet{Gonoskov}.

-Fixing the angle of incidence at $65^\circ$, we explore intensity-density space in \cref{fig:1d-c,fig:1d-d}.
-These results are also consistent with the $S$-scaling: provided the density is matched to the intensity as specified by \cref{eq:S}, the amplitude increase and XUV reflectivity are constant at the $10\%$ level even though the intensity increases by a factor of 40. \Cref{fig:1d-d} shows that there is broad maximum in the XUV reflectivity for plasma with $0.5 \lesssim S \lesssim 2$.
-This threshold is consistent with theoretical expectations~\citet{Gonoskov}.
-The fact that $S = 0.5$ is a threshold rather than a maximum is an effect of laser temporal envelope: if the density is set so that $S = 0.5$ is achieved at the pulse centre, there is sufficient electron heating that the sharp surface breaks up under the action of the pulse foot.
+Results are given in \cref{fig:1d-a,fig:1d-b}.
+We see that $\aeff > 2$ for intensities $\gtrsim 5\times10^{20}\,\Wcm^{-2}$ provided that the angle of incidence $\theta \simeq 60^\circ$.
+For angles away from this optimum the electric-field amplitude increase associated with the RES mechanism is less efficient and $\aeff$ falls.
+This can be partially compensated by increasing the incident intensity; thus the acceptable range of incidence angles broadens with increasing intensity.